0x00nier/0x00nier.github.io/blogs/htb/bombslanded/bombslanded.md

 ---
-layout: default
+layout: post
+title: "Bombs Landed — Reversing Challenge"
 ---

-# Bombs Landed — Reversing Challenge — HackTheBox Writeup

 Greetings everyone.
 In this write-up, I’ll be tackling the `Bombs Landed` challenge — my first time dealing with a medium-level (50 points) reversing challenge.
 I’m excited to share what I’ve learned and fill in the gaps since there are no detailed write-ups available.
 However, I won’t be giving away the flag directly.
 Instead, I’ll do my best to provide a comprehensive understanding of the challenge while still keeping things engaging.